-Francisco Martínez is an anthropologist dealing with contemporary issues of material culture through experimental research.
-Holding a Ramón y Cajal Senior Research Fellowship at the University of Murcia, he brings over 15 years of ethnographic experience, particularly in Estonia, Georgia, and Portugal.
-His work was awarded the Early Career Prize of the European Association of Social Anthropologists.
+Francisco Martínez is an anthropologist who focuses on contemporary issues of material culture through experimental research.
+A Ramón y Cajal Senior Research Fellow at the University of Murcia, he has 15+ years of fieldwork across Estonia, Georgia, and Portugal, and was awarded the Early Career Prize of the European Association of Social Anthropologists.

 Committed to reimagining anthropology, Martínez is a strong advocate for methodological innovation: he pioneers expanded ethnographies and experimental collaborations, using immersive experiences—like exhibitions—to disrupt conventional notions of memory, materiality, and sociality, and to convey complex ideas to diverse audiences.